Aloha Höek: Production

 The episode was directed by Bill Wray, who was known for his preference of art over writing; this episode suffered from a lack of in-house layout, causing its quality to decline substantially compared to other episodes directed by Wray.
-Wray storyboarded the episode with Chris Mitchell, his only episode as storyboarder as Mitchell was usually a character modeler in the Games Animation seasons of the series.
+Wray storyboarded the episode with Chris Mitchell as his only episode as storyboarder of the entire series, let along in the Games Animation era of the series.
+Mitchell was usually a character modeler in the Games era.

 Dom DeLuise was cast as a guest star in multiple attempts by showrunner Bob Camp to invigorate attention to the series after series creator John Kricfalusi was fired; the most infamous of those, Jack Carter's Wilbur Cobb appears in the episode as a cameo but was not voiced.
-The music used in the episode is similar in style to that of SpongeBob SquarePants, a series also produced by Games Animation's successor Nickelodeon Animation Studio.
+The music used in the episode is similar in style to that of SpongeBob SquarePants, a series also produced by Games Animation's successor Nickelodeon Animation Studio, both shows used music library from the KPM Music Library.

 Reception

-American journalist Thad Komorowski gave the episode zero out of five stars, considering it to be one of the worst episodes in the series due to its off-kilter ending and emphasis on grossness for humor.
+American journalist Thad Komorowski gave the episode zero out of five stars, considering it to be the worst episode in the entire series.
+He criticized its off-kilter ending and emphasis on the grossness of humor without any sort of punchline nor delivery.